FAQ

 Where does my money actually go?

-Every dollar goes directly into our official business bank account at First Federal in Sequim — fully transparent and locally held.
+Every dollar goes directly into our official business bank account at Strait View Credit Union — fully transparent and locally held.
 No one can spend more than $1,000 without two owners signing off.
-Funds are used exclusively for county permits, blueprints, engineering fees, and physical track infrastructure.
+Funds are used first to secure the land, then toward county permits, blueprints, engineering fees, and physical track infrastructure.

-What happens to my investment if the county denies the permit?
+What happens to my contribution if the project doesn't move forward?

 Is this a legitimate registered business?